SupurCalvinHiggins/212-fall-2015/labs/lab-09/readme.md

 ## Pseudo-Set

-Pseudo-sets provide three main operations:
+Pseudo-sets provide two main operations:

 1. `insert` which adds a value into the set.
 2. `contains` which checks if a value is in the set.

+Unlike sets, pseudo-sets do not have an `erase` operation to remove values from the set.

 ### Implementation